Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability can result in a denial-of-service (DoS) condition or, under certain conditions, escape the sandboxed environment intended to restrict code execution.
-This allows attackers to bypass the security mechanisms meant to isolate untrusted code execution (VulnCheck Advisory).
+The vulnerability can result in a denial-of-service (DoS) condition or, under certain conditions, allow attackers to escape the sandboxed environment intended to restrict code execution.
+This could potentially compromise the security boundaries established by the sandbox, leading to unauthorized code execution (NVD).

 Source: This report was generated using AI